ExpressLRS/Docs/docs/blog/posts/001-protect-your-open-source-project-before-its-too-late-a-legal-horror-story.md

 * If the applications are preliminarily accepted, they will then be published for a formal **opposition period**, during which ExpressLRS LLC and others may contest them.

-While Christopher Henry Sauer was at one point an active member of our public Discord chat community, **this individual was never considered part of the project team and is not associated with ExpressLRS in any official or unofficial capacity**.
-Christopher Henry Sauer was recently banned from our community spaces in order to preserve a respectful and collaborative environment.
+While Christina Sauer was at one point an active member of our public Discord chat community, **this individual was never considered part of the project team and is not associated with ExpressLRS in any official or unofficial capacity**.
+Christina Sauer was recently banned from our community spaces in order to preserve a respectful and collaborative environment.

 These filings were made without any involvement or authorization from ExpressLRS LLC or the ExpressLRS development team.